LBroKerR/Console-operation-system-demo/README.md

 Complex menu system can be build via handlers. and SerialTask contain mine. main.cpp only needs for console application.

-//ESP32 flashed via Arduino IDE, with setting of the esp32_doit_devkit
+//ESP32 flashed via Arduino IDE, with setting of the esp32_doit_devkit/esp32 dev module( partition scheme: minimal SPIFFS)
 //use simultaneously the in built Serial, and EEPROM will cause the esp32 hardware freezing, and watch dog timer won't reset the board.

 IF YOU USE:{